hotsphink/proposal-defer-import-eval/README.md

 ### Top Level Await

-Top Level Await introdues a wrench into the works.
+Top Level Await introduces a wrench into the works.
 If we delay evaluation until a module is used, then we may have a module with top level await evaluated in the context of sync code, for example:

 ```js